By Richard J. · Updated 7 July 2026

 Itinerary 1: The Classic — Paris + VSOE + Venice (5 nights)

 The foundation.
 Two nights in Paris, the overnight train, two nights in Venice.
-This is the structure that most first-time VSOE passengers choose and the one that gives proper weight to both cities and the journey between them.
+This is the structure most first-time VSOE passengers choose, and the one that gives proper weight to both cities and the journey between them.

 Day by day — 5 nights

-• Day 1 — Arrive Paris Eurostar from London or private charter via JetLuxe.
+- Day 1 — Arrive Paris Eurostar from London to Gare du Nord.
 Check into a Plum Guide apartment in the Marais.
-Evening walk along the Seine.
-Dinner in the 3rd arrondissement.
+Evening walk along the Seine; dinner in the 3rd arrondissement.

-• Day 2 — Paris Musée d'Orsay or Louvre in the morning.
+- Day 2 — Paris Musée d'Orsay or the Louvre in the morning.
 Lunch in Saint-Germain.
-Afternoon at leisure.
-This is the day to see what you came to Paris for — without rush, without compromise.
+Afternoon at leisure — the day to see what you came to Paris for, without rush.

-• Day 3 — Paris → VSOE Morning free.
-Final Parisian lunch.
-Return to apartment to change for the evening (formal dress code for dinner).
-Walk or taxi to Gare de l'Est. Champagne reception.
-Board.
-Depart early evening.
+- Day 3 — Paris → VSOE Morning free; a final Parisian lunch.
+Return to change for the evening (a formal dress code applies for dinner).
+Taxi to Gare de l'Est, where the continental VSOE departs.
+Champagne reception; board; depart.
 Dinner in the restaurant car crossing Burgundy.

-• Day 5 — Venice Doge's Palace and San Marco early morning.
-Peggy Guggenheim Collection or Accademia in the afternoon.
-Evening passeggiata along the Zattere.
-Final dinner at a canal-side table.
+- Day 5 — Venice Doge's Palace and San Marco early.
+The Peggy Guggenheim Collection or the Accademia in the afternoon.
+Evening passeggiata along the Zattere; final dinner at a canal-side table.

 Itinerary 2: Venice + Lake Como (7 nights)

-The classic itinerary extended northward.
-After two nights in Venice, a three-hour transfer to Lake Como adds two of the most architecturally beautiful settings in Italy to the same trip.
-The transition from Venice's canals to Como's lake — both defined by water, both extraordinary — creates a journey with a natural narrative arc.
+The classic itinerary extended westward.
+After two nights in Venice, a transfer to Lake Como adds two of the most beautiful settings in Italy to the same trip.
+The move from Venice's canals to Como's lake — both defined by water — creates a journey with a natural narrative arc.

 Day by day — 7 nights

-• Day 5 — Venice → Lake Como Morning in Venice.
-Private transfer or first-class train to Milan (2.5 hours), then car to Bellagio, Varenna, or Cernobbio (1 hour).
+- Day 5 — Venice → Lake Como Morning in Venice.
+First-class train or private car to Milan (~2.5 hours), then on to Bellagio, Varenna, or Cernobbio (~1 hour).
 Check into a Plum Guide lakeside property.
 Evening on the terrace with the lake below.

-• Day 6 — Lake Como Morning boat trip to Villa Balbianello and Tremezzina.
-Lunch at a lakeside restaurant in Varenna.
-Afternoon at the villa or exploring Bellagio on foot.
+- Day 6 — Lake Como Morning boat to Villa del Balbianello and Tremezzina.
+Lunch lakeside in Varenna; afternoon at the villa or exploring Bellagio on foot.

-• Day 7 — Lake Como Second full day.
-Visit Villa Carlotta gardens.
-Hike the Greenway del Lago.
-Or simply inhabit the terrace — Como rewards stillness as much as exploration.
+- Day 7 — Lake Como A second full day.
+Villa Carlotta gardens, the Greenway del Lago walk, or simply the terrace — Como rewards stillness as much as exploration.

-Total cost for two (Historic Cabin): approximately £11,500–£14,500 including VSOE, Paris, Venice, Lake Como accommodation, and transfers.
-For the full Lake Como accommodation guide, see our Lake Como luxury stays article.
+Total cost for two (Historic Cabin): approximately £11,500–£14,500 including the VSOE, Paris, Venice, Lake Como accommodation, and transfers.
+For the full accommodation guide, see our Lake Como luxury stays article.

 Itinerary 3: Venice + Amalfi Coast (9 nights)

-The longest standard itinerary — and the one that delivers the fullest Italian immersion.
-Venice for the art and architecture, the Amalfi Coast for the sea and the cliffs.
-The transfer between them is the only structural challenge: Venice to Naples by high-speed train takes approximately five hours, followed by a car to Positano, Ravello, or Praiano.
+The longest standard itinerary, and the one with the fullest Italian immersion.
+Venice for art and architecture; the Amalfi Coast for the sea and the cliffs.
+The transfer between them is the only structural challenge — Venice to Naples by high-speed train takes roughly five hours, then a car to Positano, Ravello, or Praiano.

 Day by day — 9 nights

-• Day 6 — Venice → Amalfi Coast High-speed train Venice to Naples (approximately 5 hours, first class).
-Private transfer from Naples to Ravello, Positano, or Praiano (1 hour).
+- Day 6 — Venice → Amalfi Coast High-speed train Venice to Naples (~5 hours, first class).
+Private transfer from Naples to Ravello, Positano, or Praiano (~1 hour).
 Check into a Plum Guide villa on the Amalfi Coast.
 Evening on the terrace with the sea below.

-• Days 7–9 — Amalfi Coast Three full days.
-Ravello's gardens and concerts, Positano on foot, a boat trip to Capri, seafood lunch in Praiano, the Path of the Gods hike.
+- Days 7–9 — Amalfi Coast Three full days.
+Ravello's gardens and concerts, Positano on foot, a boat trip to Capri, a seafood lunch in Praiano, the Path of the Gods hike.
 The pace changes entirely — from Venetian canals to Mediterranean cliffs.

-Total cost for two (Historic Cabin): approximately £13,500–£18,000 including VSOE, Paris, Venice, Amalfi Coast accommodation, train, and transfers.
-For the full Amalfi accommodation guide, see our Amalfi Coast stays article.
+Total cost for two (Historic Cabin): approximately £13,500–£18,000 including the VSOE, Paris, Venice, Amalfi Coast accommodation, train, and transfers.
+For the full accommodation guide, see our Amalfi Coast stays article.

 This is not an extension of the Paris–Venice run.
-It is a fundamentally different experience — five nights on the train crossing six countries, with hotel stops in Venice, Budapest or Sofia, arriving in Istanbul.
-The Paris–Istanbul is the journey that made the Orient Express famous in the 1880s and the one that most closely delivers the experience the name evokes.
-It operates on a handful of dates per season and books out months in advance.
+It is a fundamentally different experience — five nights on the train across several countries, with hotel stops in Budapest and Bucharest, arriving into Istanbul's Sirkeci station.
+The Paris–Istanbul is the journey that made the Orient Express famous, and the one that most closely delivers the experience the name evokes.
+It runs just twice a year (in 2026, 25 May and 25 September) and books out many months in advance.

-• Day 1 — Arrive Paris JetLuxe charter or Eurostar.
+- Day 1 — Arrive Paris Eurostar or a private charter into Paris.
 Plum Guide Marais apartment.
 Evening in Paris.

-• Day 2 — Paris → VSOE departs Paris day.
-Board at Gare de l'Est in the evening.
-The five-night journey begins.
+- Day 2 — Paris → VSOE departs A Paris day.
+Board mid-afternoon at Gare de l'Est; the five-night journey begins with dinner in the restaurant car.

-• Day 7 — Arrive Istanbul Morning arrival into Sirkeci station.
+- Day 7 — Arrive Istanbul Arrival into Sirkeci station.
 Transfer to the old city.
 Check into a hotel or Plum Guide apartment in Sultanahmet.
 Afternoon at the Blue Mosque and Hagia Sophia.

-• Days 8–9 — Istanbul Two full days.
-The Grand Bazaar, the Bosphorus by boat, the Topkapi Palace, dinner in Karaköy or Beyoğlu.
-Istanbul earns every hour you give it.
+- Days 8–9 — Istanbul Two full days.
+The Grand Bazaar, the Bosphorus by boat, the Topkapı Palace, dinner in Karaköy or Beyoğlu.

-Total cost for two (Historic Cabin): approximately £38,000–£42,000 including VSOE Paris–Istanbul, Paris accommodation, two nights Istanbul, and transfers.
-Grand Suite: approximately £128,000–£135,000.
+Total cost for two (Historic Cabin): approximately £38,000–£42,000 including the VSOE Paris–Istanbul (which itself is from ~£18,050 per person), Paris accommodation, Istanbul nights, and transfers.
+Grand Suite: roughly £129,000 for two (from ~£64,500 per person).
 This is the apex of luxury train travel — and priced accordingly.
-An Airalo eSIM for Europe and Turkey covers every country the train crosses from a single plan.
-SafetyWing travel insurance is essential for a multi-country journey of this complexity.
+An Airalo eSIM with a European regional plan plus a Turkey plan covers connectivity across the route, and SafetyWing travel insurance is worth carrying for a multi-country journey of this complexity.

 Itinerary 5: VSOE + Tuscany Villa (8 nights)

 The VSOE as the opening act of a Tuscan villa holiday.
-Venice for two nights, then a drive south through the Italian countryside to a villa in Chianti or Val d'Orcia.
+Venice for two nights, then a drive south to a villa in Chianti or the Val d'Orcia.
 The train delivers the sense of occasion; the villa delivers the immersion.

 Day by day — 8 nights

-• Day 5 — Venice → Tuscany Morning in Venice.
-Hire car from Piazzale Roma or private transfer south.
-The drive through Emilia-Romagna and into Tuscany takes approximately three hours — through the Apennines, past Bologna, descending into the Chianti hills.
+- Day 5 — Venice → Tuscany Morning in Venice.
+Hire car from Piazzale Roma or a private transfer south.
+The drive through Emilia-Romagna into Tuscany takes roughly three hours — past Bologna, descending into the Chianti hills.
 Arrive at a Plum Guide Tuscan villa in time for a late lunch on the terrace.

-• Days 6–8 — Tuscany Three full villa days.
+- Days 6–8 — Tuscany Three full villa days.
 Wine tasting in Chianti, the Val d'Orcia by car, Siena or San Gimignano on foot, a cooking class, the Saturnia hot springs.
-The pace changes entirely — from the formality of the VSOE to the barefoot informality of a Tuscan pool terrace.
+The pace changes entirely — from the formality of the VSOE to the barefoot informality of a villa pool terrace.

 Which Itinerary to Choose